 Cases like these are partly why we offer free evaluations.
 Finding out that your data is unrecoverable is painful enough without being charged for the privilege of knowing.
-We try to make data recovery as painless as possible, even if it doesn’t work out.
+On top of that, if the damage is so severe that we can't recover the data that's important to you after all our hard work, we don't charge you for any of our engineers' efforts.
+Gillware's mission is to make data recovery as painless as possible, even if it doesn't work out.

 Both of these services put your hard drive in the front of every line—for check-in, repairs, imaging, logical analysis, and extraction.
 Our hard drive recovery engineers work overtime, late into the night if need be, to get your data to you as quickly as possible.